 It’s always a good idea to have landlord insurance, but not all policies will include accidental pet damage.
 This is designed to protect your fixtures, fittings and furniture against any damage caused by pets and will give you more freedom to accept tenants with pets should you want to.
 Check to see if accidental pet damage is included in your policy or if it is something that can be added on.

 If You Don’t Want Pets In Your Property

 If you’ve decided not to allow pets, make sure that this is written into your standard tenancy agreement.
 If this isn’t included and a tenant decides to get a pet without your knowledge, then there is little you can do to make them get rid of it.
 Without the measures outlined above in place, this could result in additional problems or damage to the property.

-If you do specify ‘no pets’ in the tenancy agreement but discover that there is a pet at the property, then you are within your rights to evict them for breaching their agreement.
+If you do specify ‘no pets allowed’ in the tenancy agreement but discover that there is a pet at the property, then you are within your rights to evict them for breaching their agreement.
 For more information about this process, take a look at our blog post, Everything You Need To Know About Ending A Tenancy.

 There is absolutely nothing wrong with not wanting pets in your rental property, and ultimately it’s a personal choice whether you allow them or not.
 However, allowing pets won’t necessarily have a negative impact on your property and there are also benefits that may make good business sense.
 If you do want to allow pets, then doing your research, taking precautions and having the proper agreements in place can go a long way in keeping both you and your tenants happy.